-10. Ernst & Young S.A., with its registered office at 35E, Avenue John F. Kennedy, L-1855 Luxembourg, Grand Duchy of Luxembourg, have audited and rendered an unqualified audit report on the audited consolidated financial statements of the Guarantor as of and for the financial year ended 31 December 2022.
-Ernst & Young LLP, with its registered office at Royal Chambers, St. Julians Avenue, St. Peter Port GY1 4AF, Guernsey, have audited and rendered an unqualified audit report on the audited consolidated financial statements of the Guarantor as of and for the financial year ended 31 December 2023.
+10. Ernst & Young LLP, with its registered office at Royal Chambers, St. Julians Avenue, St. Peter Port GY1 4AF, Guernsey, have audited and rendered an unqualified audit report on the audited consolidated financial statements of the Guarantor as of and for the financial year ended 31 December 2023.

 PricewaterhouseCoopers CI LLP, with its registered office at P.O.
 Box 321, Royal Bank Place, 1, Glategny Esplanade, St Peter Port, Guernsey, GY1 4ND, Channel Islands, have been appointed as statutory auditors of the Guarantor as from the financial year starting 1 January 2024.
-PwC Bedrijfsrevisoren BV - PwC Reviseurs d'Entreprises SRL have carried out the review of the unaudited interim consolidated financial statements as of and for the six months period ended 30 June 2024 and have consented to the incorporation by reference of their limited review report in this Information Memorandum.
+They have audited and rendered an unqualified audit report on the audited consolidated financial statements of the Guarantor as of and for the financial year ended 31 December 2024.